 This week our parsha teaches us a phenomenal lesson about indebtedness.

 It emerges from one small disparity in the biblical text.
 At the start of the Plague of Blood, God sends Moses to warn Pharaoh:

 “ … I shall strike the water in the Nile with the rod that is in my hand, and it will be turned into blood.”
 (7:15-17)

-But when God gives the instruction to activate the plague, it is Aaron, not Moses, who is instructed to strike the river:
+But when the plague happens, it is Aaron, not Moses, who is instructed to strike the river:

-“Say to Aaron: Take your rod and hold out your arm over the waters of Egypt—its rivers, its canals, its ponds, all its bodies of water—that they may turn to blood.
+“Say to Aaron: Take your rod and hold out your arm over the waters of Egypt... that they may turn to blood.
 (7:19)